 First shower in cold water, and then in warm water.
 Do not take a bath as you will just be sitting in chemical water.
 You can also clean your skin of tear gas by putting canola oil on a cotton ball and wiping the skin, followed by vinegar.

 Have you ever been sprayed by tear gas?
 What’s your experience?
-Let us know in the comments below or join the discussion on Facebook.
+Let us know in the comments below.